nliulab/AutoScore-Imbalance/README.md

-# AutoScore: A Machine Learning-Based Automatic Clinical Score Generator
+# AutoScore-Imbalance: An Automated Machine Learning Tool to Handle Data Imbalance in Interpretable Clinical Score Development

 - **AutoScore R package (version 0.1)**

 ### Description

-AutoScore, a novel framework to automate the development of a clinical scoring model for predefined outcomes.
-AutoScore consists of six modules: variable ranking with machine learning, variable transformation, score derivation, model selection, domain knowledge-based score fine-tuning, and performance evaluation.
-The details are described in the manuscript (<http://dx.doi.org/10.2196/21798>).
+AutoScore-Imbalance, a novel framework to automate the development of a clinical scoring model for handling data imbalance in interpretable clinical score development.
+AutoScore consists of three modules: training dataset optimization, sample weight optimization, and adjusted AutoScore.
+The details are described in the manuscript (<http://XXX>).
 Users (clinicians or scientists) could seamlessly generate parsimonious sparse-score risk models (i.e., risk scores), which can be easily implemented and validated in clinical practice.
-Also, it enables users to build transparent and straightforward clinical scores quickly.
-We hope to see its application in various medical case studies.
+Compared with baseline models, this innovative AutoML framework presented a capability of developing good-performing and reliable, yet interpretable clinical scores on unbalanced datasets.
+We anticipate that this score generator will hold great potential in creating and evaluating interpretable clinical scores in a variety of settings.

 ### Functions and pipeline